Strong Is the Seed: Cast

+The Golden Legacy

+Helen Bousfield wrote a radio play about the life of William Farrer, The Golden Legacy.

 Production

-Helen Bousfield wrote a radio play about the life of William Farrer, The Golden Legacy.
-In 1947 a prospectus was issued for the Arthur Collins Film Corporation, seeking to raise finance to make a movie of this play.
+In 1947 a prospectus was issued for the Arthur Collins Film Corporation, seeking to raise finance to make a film of this play.
 The company also announced intentions to make three more films a year.

-The film was shot in and around Bathurst and Minto and in a studio at the Sydney Show ground from November 1947, with shooting taking six weeks.
+The film was shot in and around Bathurst, New South Wales and Minto, New South Wales and in a studio at the Sydney Showground from November 1947, with shooting taking six weeks.
 Henry Krips composed the music.

 Reception

 The film was intended to be released in July 1948 at the same time as a stamp commemorating Farrer.
-However although post-production had been completed by June, reactions at previews indicated the film was not up to standard for commercial release – director Harry Watt, then in Australia making Eureka Stockade (1949), saw it and called the film "the all-time low in horrible amateurism".
+However, although post-production had been completed by June, reactions at previews indicated the film was not up to standard for commercial release – director Harry Watt, then in Australia making Eureka Stockade (1949), saw it and called the film "the all-time low in horrible amateurism".

 Several scenes were deleted, new ones shot, and a new soundtrack and music score added.
 The film still failed to find distribution and the production company released the film themselves by hiring a theatre in Adelaide in March 1949.
 Box office receipts and reviews were poor, although it did achieve release in the UK in a much shortened version.

 The film was re-released in Australia in 1952, greatly shortened, as The Farrer Story.